sanberkHax/stack-organizer/README.md

 > **Note**
 >
 > Node version 16.13.0 is recommended
+>
+> Java needs to be installed for Firebase Emulators to work

+***Automated tests can be seen in repository's [Actions](https://github.com/sanberkHax/stack-organizer/actions) tab.
+But to run tests locally, follow the testing step below.***

 #### Prerequisites:
 Rename `.env.example` file to `.env` to use testing credentials for Firebase

+Run `npm install` to install dependencies

+**Testing:**
 Install Firebase CLI for emulators with `npm install -g firebase-tools`

-Run Firebase Emulators with `firebase emulators:start`
+Run tests through firebase emulators with `firebase emulators:exec --project stack-organizer 'npm run test-ci'`

-> :warning: *All tests will fail if emulators are not running*
+> :warning: *It's a slow process, so don't worry if it looks stuck and nothing happens.*

+**Development:**
 Run `npm start` to start the project in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser

-Run `npm test` to launch test runner